-76. The relevant risks are considered to be as follows:

-- (i) Failure to meet the council's budget requirement. - (ii) Inability to effectively enforce regulations and increasing likelihood of insurance claims. - (iii) Reductions in supported bus services as a result of lower surpluses in off-street parking income. - (iv) Parking services unable to operate efficient parking management processes. - (v) Reduced ability to adequately deal with abuse incidents against civil enforcement officers.
+- 80. There are no direct risk implications as a result of the proposals put forward in this report. - 81.
+The relevant risks for the proposed Cabinet decision are considered to be as follows: - (i) Failure to meet the Council's budget requirement. - (ii) Inability to effectively enforce regulations and increasing likelihood of insurance claims. - (iii) Reductions in supported bus services as a result of lower surpluses in off-street parking income. - (iv) Parking services unable to operate efficient parking management processes. - (v) Reduced ability to adequately deal with abuse incidents against civil enforcement officers.